The Growth of Minden Village and Area (1860-1870)

 In 1863, The Strickland Lumber Company bought Dickson’s original logging outpost for its regional office.
 By then, the cabin fronted on South Water Street and had become the Minden stagecoach stop.
 In 1890, Edward Noice (John’s son) purchased the cabin and refinished the interior.
 The cabin was bought by the Anglican Church in 1899 and a second floor was added.
 It was used as a home for the church’s ministers and became known as the Minden Clergy House before it was sold in 1947.
 Today the house has been restored and modernized and is now considered one of the county’s oldest historic landmarks.

-Haliburton’s tourist industry began in 1864 when Dick Davis, who worked in Minden’s shoe store, opened the first recorded hunting camp in the area.
+Haliburton’s tourist industry began in 1864 when Dick Davis, who worked in Minden’s shoe store, opened the area’s first recorded hunting camp on Gull Lake.

 By 1865, Minden had the two mills, a few stores, a blacksmith shop, two hotels with taverns, a post office, a division court, two one-room log churches (Methodist and Presbyterian) with circuit ministers, and a steamboat service that ran between the village and Moore’s Falls.
 That year, a wagon road was completed to Haliburton village.
 It began on Bobcaygeon Road about two miles south of Minden, and followed the old South Lake Road to Ingoldsby Road to Kashagawigamog Road.
 The route was rough in the summer, nearly impassable in the spring and fall, and not used in the winter.